-This is one portion of my “professional” posts, covering the business and challenges of PR and communication in China, and analyzing major crises and events such as the dairy industry’s melamine catastrophe.
-This includes much of my discussion of the woes of American Internet firms in China, as well as technology and Internet censorship.
-Posts that tilt more toward government affairs than business are filed under “Propaganda, Politics and Public Affairs.”
+These posts cover the business and challenges of PR and communication in China, and analyze major crises and events such as the dairy industry’s melamine catastrophe, the woes of American Internet firms in China, and technology and Internet censorship.

 So you want to work in PR in China… I often get e-mails from young, western PR pros or students asking how they can get into the PR industry in China.
 I like replying, but I got tired of writing variations on the same response, so here is my definitive guide.
 Your mileage may vary.
 April, 2010.